StanfordAHA/aha-wiki-page/_posts2/07_Lake_repo.md

         +-- ForLoop *2
         +-- tb (register file)

 `TBOnly` conbines two TBs with **one register file of size 2*4**, 4 words each for 2 output ports, act as a transposed buffer between TB and output port.
 This `TBOnly` modules also contains the affine controller between TBs and output port.
 It contains **four AGs**, **two SGs** and **two IDs**.
-Two AGs generate the READ address for SRAM and the other two AGs generate the WRITE address for TB.
-SG is used to generate
+Two AGs generate the WRITE address for TB and the other two AGs generate the READ address from TB.
+SG is used to generate READ enable of TB.

 TB is PISO interface, so the input would be **four 16-bit data word**, and the output would be **one 16-bit data word** for each port.